thanhbien0402/LogicDesign242/PlatformIO/Smart_Device_Control_System_Report.md

     *   If `currentLightLevel` is between `LIGHT_THRESHOLD_ON` and `LIGHT_THRESHOLD_OFF` (hysteresis zone), the LEDs maintain their previous state (`lastSensorLightState`).
 This prevents rapid toggling.
 *   **Manual Control**:
     *   RPC commands like `setLight` (true/false) can override the automatic state.
-    *   Similar to fan control, a `manualLightOverride` flag and state synchronization would be used.
+    *   When a manual command is received, `manualLightOverride` flag is set.
+    *   The `setLightState()` function updates the LED strip colors/states and updates `lastSensorLightState` to reflect the new manual state.
 *   **Diagrammatic Representation**:
     ```
     Light Sensor Reading (LDR via Global Var)